Where Does AI Belong in a Health Insurer’s Organizational Chart?

 Cons

-• There’s going to be little visibility of the impact AI can have within the organization.
+• Little visibility of the impact AI can have within the organization.
 As a result, business units may be less likely to source AI projects.

-Organizations just getting started with AI can likely leverage this structure initially to complete AI projects and then transition to other models as they mature.
+Organizations initiating AI can likely leverage this structure initially to complete AI projects and then transition to other models as they mature.

 As a Separate Department

 Some organizations leverage a structure where their AI resources are on an AI team.
-This centralized approach means the AI team is in charge of AI efforts for the entire organization.
+This centralized approach means the AI team leads AI efforts for the entire organization.

 Pros